trueheart78/trueheart78.com/resume.md

 ![refresh if you don't see 'taylor swift epic.gif'][taylor-epic]

+### Kitty :cat:

+Migrated to a cross-platform terminal emulator called [kitty][kitty] and realized it did not support the default Emoji keyboard on MacOS.
+Submitted a PR which added the missing support, and (although the PR was closed), it was addressed minutes later in a new commit by the maintainer, with a reference included.

+* Pull Request: [GitHub][kitty-pr]
+* Commit: [GitHub][kitty-commit]

 ### Turbolinks :zap:

 Discovered an IE8-related bug in Turbolinks and submitted a PR to the project.
 It was merged later that same day.